 Counseling Services Staff

 Slivinske is the author of two therapy books, Therapeutic Storytelling for Adolescents and Young Adults (Oxford University Press), and Storytelling and Other Activities for Children in Therapy (John Wiley & Sons), as well as a book chapter, professional journal articles, blogs, and poetry.
-She is also Co-Editor for the journal, Reflections: Narratives of Professional Helping, published by Cleveland State University and an adjunct instructor at Youngstown State University.
-She was invited to the White House in October 2015 to attend the first Worker Voice Summit and attended the Women's Worker Voice Summit at the U.S. Department of Labor in 2016.
+She is a past co-editor for the journal, Reflections: Narratives of Professional Helping, published by Cleveland State University, and serves on that publication's editorial review board.
+She also is an adjunct instructor at Youngstown State University.
+Slivinske was invited to the White House in October 2015 to attend the first Worker Voice Summit and attended the Women's Worker Voice Summit at the U.S. Department of Labor in 2016.